amiaopensource/vrecord/Resources/Documentation/installation_and_setup.md

 vrecord
 ```
 The first time you use vrecord you will be asked to make some initial choices about how you want to capture.
 Any decisions you make will be saved in a configuration file.
 But don't worry, you will be able to alter these decisions later.
-Vrecord will ask you for video and audio inputs.
-These should agree with your settings for the Blackmagic capture device.
-Vrecord's other settings can be tailored to your liking.
+vrecord will ask you for video and audio inputs.
+These should agree with your settings for the Blackmagic capture device. vrecord's other settings can be tailored to your liking.
 See the section on [Options for Video Capture](settings.md#options-for-video-capture) which explains all of the settings in detail.

 ### Basic Usage